Interviews with African Americans in Utah, 1982-1988 PDF

 - Collection Number

 - Interviews with African Americans in Utah consist of transcripts detailing events recalled by the interviewees spanning the time period from 1889 to 1988.
 Topics include family life, work, religion, discrimination, civil rights experiences, and relations with the white, and in particular the Mormon, establishment in Utah.
 Most interviews were conducted by Leslie G. Kelen of the Oral History Institute.
+Click here to view the digitized items from the collection.

 - University of Utah Libraries, Special Collections.